Farmington area voting: Registration, absent ballots, and more

 If you register in person at your Clerk’s office on Election Day, you can receive and vote an absent voter ballot, or vote in your precinct, until the polls close at 8 p.m.
 You can still vote at the polls on Election Day, so long as you have not returned your absent voter ballot.

-While you can mail in your ballot, remember two things: It requires more than one stamp, and the post office has reported delays in delivering local mail.
+While you can mail in your ballot, remember two things: It requires more than one stamp, and the post office has reported COVID-related delays in delivering local mail.

 Farmington Hills residents may use drop boxes for election-related materials at the Farmington Hills Police Department and on the south wall at City Hall (municipal campus, southwest corner of 11 Mile and Orchard Lake Roads).
 Farmington residents may use the drop box at the circle drive on the west side of City Hall (23600 Liberty Street).